Updated: May 11

-Jamboree India "One of the best GMAT coaching institute in New Delhi, India"
+Jamboree India "One of the best GMAT coaching institutes in New Delhi, India"

 Manhattan Strategy Guides.
 Buying the full set of these is expensive, but gives you access to a comprehensive guide to each section of the test plus online resources, including Computer Adaptive Tests (CATs).
 Alternatively, you may just want to buy one book to brush up on a specific weakness.
 For example, a member of our cohort mentioned they just used the Manhattan Reading Comprehension Guide.